 Space in Your Place

 Think about the size of your family, both now and in the near future.
 Do you think your family is going to grow within the next couple of years?
 If you do, it’s sometimes best to invest in a larger place so you can be prepared for new additions to the family.
 Do you like to host parties?
 You’ll probably want to find a space with a large living room and kitchen; you might also want to make sure you stay on the bottom floor!
-There are apartments of all sizes - you can rent a 3-bedroom apartment in Winnipeg with a huge dining room or you can find a smaller one bedroom apartment with a cozy kitchen.
+There are apartments of all sizes - you can rent an apartment in Winnipeg with a huge dining room or you can find a smaller one bedroom apartment with a cozy kitchen.

 What’s In the Budget?

 You may have heard of the 50/30/20 rule; 50% of your budget goes to your needs, 30% to your wants, and 20% to your savings.
 You may have also heard rules that suggest no more than 30% of your budget should go to household expenses.
 While there are a few different ways of budgeting, you should always feel comfortable being able to pay for your home and other essentials with enough cash left over to buy the things you want and put money aside for the future.
 When you’re looking at a new home, if you think it might be hard to fit the rent into your budget, it may be a good idea to reconsider.

 The world of real estate has shifted dramatically since the advent of the Internet and that’s true of apartment hunting, also.
 There are many sites online that offer real estate virtual tours and can help you find a great place to live.
 You can check out the websites of property managers to find vacancies.
 You can often filter your search by location, amenities, number of rooms, and more.

 Meet and Greet